 This party-friendly Mexican joint serves three varieties of guac.
 Purists will enjoy the Tradicional (tomatillo pico de gallo, jalapeño, garlic, lime, cilantro) and for those looking for a new twist on the standard, there’s the Mango (pico de gallo, jícama, chipotle) and the Pomegranate (tomatillo pico de gallo, habanero, mint, queso fresco).

 This Mexicana eatery offers a three-guac tasting.
 There’s the traditional, mild cilantro-spiked version; a frutas variation with pomegranate, mango, apple and Thai basil; and a spicy chipolte queso-infused rojo.
 Enjoy dipping all three for a spicy, sweet and savory combination with a real kick for your taste buds.

 This upscale, yet trendy Mexican restaurant in the East Village serves homemade masa crisp chips.
 The chips are flat and crisp, yet you won’t find a greasy stain on your hands or plate.
-The guacamole is chunky, mixed with fried pistachios and pickled jalapeños, served with a tangy salsa.
+The guacamole is chunky, mixed with fried pistachios and pickled jalapeños, and served with a tangy salsa.

-Rosa Mexicano’s three large, colorful New York locations are known for their theatrical, tableside preparation of the green gold.
+Rosa Mexicano’s five large, colorful New York City locations are known for their theatrical, tableside preparation of the green gold.
 The tableside preparation of guacamole in a giant mortar steals the show, with both regular and spicy options available depending on your taste.
 First your server grinds onion, chilis and cilantro in the traditional stone mortar and pestle (molcajete), then tosses the spicy paste with cubes of fresh avocado.